lumi-a/masters-thesis/thesis.typ

   - We attempted to find instances, by adding a parameter `min_sum` to the `get_items`-function, and rejecting any instance whose sum of items was lower than `min_sum`.
 We then evaluated instances for large values of `min_sum`.
 This was not successful.
   - A different approach involves, instead of finding lists of items, finding _distributions_ of weights, and sampling a random instance by sampling each item iid. from that distribution.
 This was not successful either.
 - Clustering: We were successful in proving a new result for the Price of Hierarchical $k$-median clustering, $PoH_(k"-median") ≥ (1+√5)/2$.
-  - We also tried finding better lower bounds on the Price of Hierarchy for the following objectives, for none of which FunSearch outperformed local search:
+  - We also tried finding better lower bounds on the Price of Hierarchy for the following objectives, none of which FunSearch outperformed local search on:
     - $k$-means
     - $k$-median, but using the $L_2$ norm instead of the $L_1$ norm
     - $k$-median, but using the squared $L_2$ norm instead of the $L_1$ norm